 In November the Forum will publish an extensive Trend Analysis Report on AI and machine learning, analyzing the results of surveys of CSPs and suppliers (choose the right one for you).
 Take the survey and make your opinion count.
-As a thank you, you’ll be entered into a draw for a $250 Amazon gift voucher.
+As a thank you, you’ll be entered into a draw for an Apple Watch.

 I remember going on a school trip to see my first computer.
 We were in awe of how large it was and had fun playing noughts and crosses (tic-tac-toe) on a teleprinter connected to the massive computer room.
 At university, I began programming computers in Fortran with punch cards and paper tape.
 Later I built my first home computer, amazed to have access to this technology at home.

 Things have really accelerated since then, but one thing has remained the same: Humans write the programs and give computers the data they need to generate outputs.
 This is beginning to change, however, with advances in machine leaning now making it possible for computers to program themselves.

 The effects of this artificial intelligence (AI) revolution will be great.
 Many believe it will be much more profound than the industrial revolution.
 Some even believe it is an existential threat.